genericmoniker/missionary-board/README.md

 # Missionary Board

-A digital missionary board/slideshow that integrates with Google Photos.
+A digital missionary board/slideshow.

-It can be run on an Orange Pi/Raspberry Pi and connected to a television screen to create a kiosk.
+It can be run on a Raspberry Pi (or similar) and connected to a television screen to create a kiosk.

 ![Example](./README-1.png)